fitebone/pair/README.md

 **An Android app that sends data without an internet connection**

 ## Overview
 This app, and the [API](https://github.com/fitebone/pair-api), was derived from my university capstone project for my BSCS.
 It sends data using WiFi LAN, BLE, and other mediums via the Google Nearby Connections platform.
 I have found this platform to be suitable only for Android development and aspire to develop my own alternative in the near future.
-This version of the app does not use the API designed for it, as its intent is to execute fully offline.
+This version of the app does not use the API designed for it.
+The app is now intended to execute while fully offline.

 ## Features
 - Create a "card" that represents your identity